 - Federal Ministry of Health

 The current situation and the measures being taken in Baden-Württemberg

 Information from the Health Office of the State of Baden-Württemberg

-Important hygiene instructions such as washing hands, coughing and sneezing labels, keeping distance
+Important hygiene instructions such as hand washing, coughing and sneezing etiquette, and social distancing